A Circular Manifesto for Colour

 Innovations in organic colouring methods, featuring Ty Smyl, Studio Sarmite, Andrea Liu, Sukumo, Hannah Elisabeth Jones and Ilse Kremer.
 Photograph ©Colour of Saying.

-From lead white cosmetics to uranium orange ceramics, the allure of colour has often led humans to take irrational risks.
+From lead-white cosmetics to uranium-orange ceramics, the allure of colour has often led humans to take irrational risks.
 This century, our engagement with environmental issues has increased the desirability of ‘eco-colours’ such as cream and green.¹ But our colour processes are out of step.
 Paint solvents — green or otherwise — still contain high quantities of VOCs (volatile organic compounds) linked to atmospheric pollution, asthma and cancers,² and colourants containing heavy metals increase in toxicity as they move up the food chain, eventually poisoning those at the top.³

 To achieve true circularity, we need to connect and resolve every part of the manufacturing process, including, or perhaps even beginning with, colour.